 |Alma Mater:||Shepherd '05|

 Correll came to Stevenson from Division II Shepherd where he spent three seasons as the wide receivers coach at his alma mater from 2007-09.
-He mentored four All-WVIAC selections and helped guide the Rams to a 21-11 overall record, including a mark of 10-2 in 2007.
-That year, the team won its 16th WVIAC championship and made its ninth appearance in the NCAA Division II Football Championship.
-Shepherd was ranked at No. 13 in the final AFCA Division II Coaches' Poll.
+He mentored four All-WVIAC selections and helped guide the Rams to 21 wins.
+The team went 10-2 in 2007 while winning the WVIAC championship, advancing to the NCAA Division II Football Championship and finishing the season ranked at No. 13 in the final AFCA Division II Coaches' Poll.

 Correll also served three years as the Rams' video coordinator and was responsible for recruiting Baltimore and Southern Maryland as well as Northern Virginia.
 He worked several development camps as well, including the East Coast Elite QB/WR Camp from 2007-09 and the Jerry Franks Passing Camp from 2006-09.

-Following his graduation, Correll spent two seasons at Park View High School in Sterling, Virginia, including one as the team's offensive coordinator in 2006 when the Patriots finished with a 9-2 record and the second of two-straight Dulles District championships.
-Park View averaged 31.1 points and 362.5 yards per game en route to earning the number two seed in the Virginia 2A state playoffs.
+Following his graduation, Correll spent two seasons at Park View High School in Sterling, Virginia, including one as the team's offensive coordinator in 2006.
+The Patriots averaged 31.1 points and 362.5 yards per game en route to earning the number two seed in the Virginia 2A state playoffs.

-Correll was the Patriots' wide receivers and defensive backs coach in 2005 where he mentored two-time all-district, all-region and all-state selection Deric Dudinski who was also the 2006 Virginia 2A Player of the Year.
+Correll was the Patriots' wide receivers and defensive backs coach in 2005 where he mentored 2006 Virginia 2A Player of the Year Deric Dudinski

 A native of Port Republic, Correll and his wife, McKenzie, live in Windsor Mill.